British Airways Owner Iag Beats Profit Estimates, but Shares Drop on Outlook Fears

 By Joanna Plucinska and Raechel Thankam Job

-Feb 27 (Reuters) - British Airways owner IAG reported better-than-expected annual profit on Friday, helped by lower fuel costs and solid demand on core transatlantic routes and in premium cabins, sending shares up about 1% in early trade.
+Feb 27 (Reuters) - British Airways owner IAG reported better-than-expected annual profit on Friday, helped by lower fuel costs and demand strength on core transatlantic routes and in premium cabins.

-European airlines have been buoyed by strong premium demand across the North Atlantic, a sector-wide trend in which affluent travellers continue to spend even as U.S. demand for economy fares softened.
+European airlines have been buoyed by premium demand across the North Atlantic, a sector-wide trend in which affluent travellers continue to spend even as U.S. demand for economy fares has softened.

 "Since Q3 we have seen a rebound," Chief Executive Luis Gallego told a media call, adding that premium and corporate demand were performing particularly well at British Airways and that bookings for the first quarter of 2026 were strong.

-The shares have since recovered, but IAG has lost top spot for share-price growth to Air France-KLM, whose shares have jumped by 21.4% over the past three months.
+The shares have since recovered, but IAG has lost top spot for share-price growth to Air France-KLM, shares in which have jumped by 50% in the past year.
+IAG shares are up 36% over the same period.

 Other European carriers are also benefiting from robust demand at the top end of the market, with Lufthansa rolling out new premium seats and Air France-KLM enhancing premium products through upgraded cabins, lounges and onboard services.